OpenAcademyChefs/prometheus-chef/README.md

-prometheus-chef Cookbook
+prometheus-chef cookbook
 ========================
-This cookbook installs and configures Promtheus server
+This cookbook installs and configures Promtheus server.

 Requirements